We will love as Jesus loves, pursuing God’s peace at the river and at the table.

 The congregation is led by the Pastoral Leadership Team and Church Council.
 The Pastoral Leadership Team provides spiritual and program leadership to the congregation through the pastors and chairs of the Worship, Nurture, Community Life, and Service & Witness ministries.
 The Church Council provides spiritual and administrative leadership to the congregation through the congregational chair, pastors, secretary, treasurer, and chairs of the Gifts, Physical Facilities, and Finance ministires and chair of the Pastoral Congregational Relations Committee.

-Brenda Hostetler Meyer and Douglas Hostetler Kaufman serve as co-pastors.
+Brenda Hostetler Meyer and Douglas Day Kaufman serve as co-pastors.
 They have served as a team since 2000.
 Brenda was a member of the congregation when she was called and began serving on a pastoral team here in 1996.
 Doug was raised and baptized at Benton, but had served as a pastor in Inglewood, California; South Bend, Indiana; and Leola, Pennsylvania before returning here in 2000.
-Brenda and Doug are both graduates of Goshen College (Indiana) and Associated Mennonite Biblical Seminary (Elkhart, Indiana).
-Doug also attended Fuller Theological Seminary (Passadena, California).
-Brenda is married to Rich and they have three adult children and three grandchildren.
-Doug is married to Jill and they have three young adult children.
+Brenda and Doug are both graduates of Goshen College (Indiana) and Anabaptist Mennonite Biblical Seminary (Elkhart, Indiana).
+Doug also attended Fuller Theological Seminary (Pasadena, California).
+Brenda is married to Rich and they have three adult children and four grandchildren.
+Doug has three young adult sons.

 We commit ourselves as members of the Benton Mennonite Church to participate in the community of faith that Jesus established.
 We will gather regularly for worship.
 By the strength and abilities that come from God’s Spirit we will nurture and care for each other in Bible study, in making decisions, in fellowship and in praying for each other.